varigence/docs/bimlflex/user-guide/linked-service-adf-azure-mysql.md

 #### SSL Mode

-SSL Mode specifies excryption and verification when connecting to Azure MySQL.
+SSL Mode specifies encryption and verification when connecting to Azure MySQL.
 The values are represented as:

 + Disabled (0)
 + Preferred (1) (Default)